APPROVED: June 9, 2021

-Permanent Classified employees and benefit-eligible employees shall be eligible for up to eighteen (18) hours of paid administrative leave per fiscal year to volunteer time in their kindergarten through twelfth grade (“K-12”) schools, meet with their children’s school, or volunteer in local communities as long as it does not create a conflict of interest.
-Volunteering is an action and does not include spectating at events or school activities.
+Permanent Classified employees and benefit-eligible employees shall be eligible for up to eighteen (18) hours of paid administrative leave per fiscal year for the purposes of volunteering in the community, for a parent or guardian to participate in academic-related activities for their child, and for external activities associated with the CCCS goals of academic excellence and diversity, as long as it does not create a conflict of interest.
 Approval must be obtained in advance.
-The College or System office retains the right to deny a request based on business needs.
+The College or System office retains the right to deny a request based on business needs, although supervisors are encouraged to be flexible where possible.
 This leave may not be used to volunteer in connection with advocating for or against a candidate for an elected office, or a ballot issue or referred measure.

-Part-time employees shall be eligible for a portion of the community or school volunteer leave specified for full-time staff based on the percentage of a full-time schedule which is defined as forty (40) hours per week.
+Part-time employees shall be eligible for a portion of the community and parental academic leave specified for full-time staff based on the percentage of a full-time schedule which is defined as forty (40) hours per week.

 Administrative Leave with Pay